 I curled into myself like a flower losing the sunlight, like I was trying to preserve the last remnants of warmth to help me weather the storm of a hard breakup.
-He won all of our mutual friends, forcing me to find new ones.
+He won all of our mutual friends which forced me into a cocoon of isolation for a long time before I eventually found new friends.
 I wasn’t eating; I nearly lost my job; I cried all the time and when I woke up each day, I repeated the same hopeless cycle.
-Like I said, I was seriously in love.

-The experience deeply rooted trust issues within my psyche that were hard to overcome in the years following the end of me and Ed.
-So when I met him, though I was immediately drawn to his presence, the walls I’d built around my heart were pretty impenetrable.
+Trust issues subsequently took root within my psyche that were hard to overcome in the years following the end of me and Ed.
+So when I met him, though I was immediately drawn to his presence, the walls I had built around my heart were nearly impenetrable.
 He had also dealt with a bad breakup in the recent past, and, in a similar fashion to me, he hadn’t seen the end coming.

 Though he and I are now happily married, there is still that small part of me that wonders what would have been.
-What would the future look like for me if I had said those words?
-I suppose there are many out there who wonder the same thing in their own secret chambers, filled with life’s regrets.
+What would the future look like for me if I had said the words I kept hidden so deeply?
+I suppose there are many out there who wonder the same thing in their own secret chambers filled with life’s regrets.

-What I should have said was, “I’ll miss you.
-Because I love you.”
+What I should have said was, “I’ll miss you because I love you.”

 There was a time, about three months into my first teaching job abroad, where he sent me this beautiful message, describing the white porch swing he was sitting on while thinking about me, asking me how life was in my own part of the world.
 It was our porch swing, one of a few places where we got the closest to letting our feelings spill out, where we almost willingly jumped off the edge into the abyss.
 Because I knew him, I knew what that meant.
 He missed me.
 He wished I was there with him in that moment.
 And so did I.

-I still love him, but in a different way.
+I still love him, but just in a different way.
 I see him with his family and smile because all is right for the both of us.
 Still I wish I had been brave enough to say those words all those years ago.
-Because knowing now what I didn’t know then, taking chances on love, on life, on hope, are all worth the risk.
-Even when you know that, ultimately, they won’t always last forever.
+Because knowing now what I didn’t know then — that taking chances on love, life and hope are all worth the risk — I may have jumped sooner, without thinking too much about the consequences.
+Chances like those are much too precious to waste, even when, deep down, you are certain that the results of taking risks won’t always last forever.